The Early Years

 In 1968, 25 years after the mill burned, fire protection for the community had not improved.
 The residents who gathered for that first meeting were determined to do something to change that situation.
 Enthusiasm for the project was growing.

-After several more meetings, a Board of Directors was elected, and the decision was made to name the organization the Pelham-Batesville Fire District and apply with the state for a charter.
-The charter was received May 31, 1968, and the fire district became an official organization.
+After several more meetings, a Board of Directors was elected, and the decision was made to name the organization the Pelham-Batesville Fire District and apply with the State for a charter.
+The State Charter was received May 31, 1968, and then as a legislative created Special Purpose Tax District in 1971

 August 31, 1969 was a proud day for the new fire department.
 An open house was held to show the community its new fire station and fire trucks.
 In a little over a year, the plan to provide fire protection had become a reality.
 The community officially had a fire department.